How many levels should you display on your bump-it-up wall? Three? Five? Ten?

 What if we used more than one worked example?

 Therefore, we can imagine that having more than one worked example, especially when a number of samples represent an aspirational sample for different levels of ability, that a bump it up wall has a significant effect size.

 Lyn Sharrat takes this one step further (or too far?) and suggests that there should be a sample to represent every student in your classroom.
 This could be ten or more samples.
 For teacher sanity – I disagree with this notion.
 No teacher has time to write or co-construct a sample for this many levels, and there’s no guarantee that a range of samples is available to use.

-I believe that an effective Bump It Up Wall should ONLY include samples to represent each level on your marking rubric – taking into account the ability range of your class.
+I believe that an effective Bump It Up Wall should ONLY include samples to represent each level on your marking rubric.
+This comes with one caveat – the ability levels of your class.
 For example, if your marking rubric includes A-E, but all your students are working at or above a D level, then there is no need to display the D.